Showing posts with label ashford. Show all posts

 Introduction to the Town

 The town of Ashford is centrally located in Kent and twinned with Hopewell in the USA, Fougères in France and Bad Münstereifel in Germany.
-The latter two have link roads to motorway junctions named after them so perhaps the recently added A2070 link to junction 10A should be named after Hopewell.
+The latter two have link roads to motorway junctions named after them.
+Historically Ashford was in the Hundred of Chart & Longbridge, within the Lathe of Scray, which ran across central Kent from the Swale to the Weald.

 In 2005 the town was voted the fourth best place to live in the UK.
 The cathedral-like parish church of St Mary the Virgin, and indeed the town centre around it, occupies a higher area of land to the west of the River Stour, overlooking the flatter ground which surrounds the town.
 Ashford is sandwiched between the North Downs, England's second longest hill range, and the Greensand Ridge which is more visible west of Pluckley and east of Aldington.